pooyataher/Purchase-Analytics-Solution-Python/README.md

 ![three tables](tables.png)

 We first go over `order_products` table row by row, read the `product_id` and look for the `product_id` in `products` table.
 We could do this the other way around, but we prefer to first go over the longer table *row by row* and then *search* in the shorter table.
 Searching can be computationally expensive, so we prefer to search the shorter table rather then the longer one.
-Notice that `order_products` table can have tens of millions rows while `products` table has tens of thousands rows.
+Notice that `order_products` table can have tens of millions rows while `products` table tend to have no more than tens of thousands rows.
 We will perform a high number searches each of which done relatively fast.

 ## Algorithm